At a glance

 Tasks of the DPO

-☐ Our DPO is tasked with monitoring compliance with the GDPR and other data protection laws, our data protection policies, awareness-raising, training, and audits.
+☐ Our DPO is tasked with monitoring compliance with the UK GDPR and other data protection laws, our data protection policies, awareness-raising, training, and audits.

 ☐ We will take account of our DPO’s advice and the information they provide on our data protection obligations.